Healthcare Institutions

 Systemic racism is deeply embedded in U.S. healthcare and economic systems, and it remains pervasive throughout social policies and organizational practices alike.

 Finding effective antiracist interventions is as challenging as it is essential.
-The existing field of research on systemic racism in healthcare is largely focused on showing how racism impacts the social determinants of health and economic well-being of people and populations.
-Unfortunately, there is very little research on how to correct these inequities.
+Much of the current research on systemic racism in healthcare focuses on how racism shapes social determinants of health and economic well-being.
+The IARA Project, however, is dedicated to exploring and developing solutions to these systemic inequities.

 Meet the researchers